SwingbyProtocol/swips/swips/readme.md

 ## Design Axioms

-Skybridge, the next generation of decentralized blockchain bridging protocol, is designed based on the following Design Axioms.
+Skybridge, the next generation of decentralized blockchain bridging protocol, is designed based on the following design axioms.

 1. Ease and Flexibility of Integration.
 2. Lightness and Low Running Cost.